search icon

 Here’s why: The IRS not only wants the money it’s owed, but it also wants tax returns filed on time.
 If you don’t file your return on time, the IRS will charge you a penalty of 5% of the unpaid taxes for each month or part of a month that a tax return is late up to a maximum of 25% of the taxes due.
 The penalty starts accruing the day after your return is due.

+Even if you make the right tax payments, poor record keeping could make it impossible to get your tax return submitted on time (or to get your records to your accountant on time).
 If this happens, you can avoid that late filing penalty by requesting an automatic tax-filing extension from the IRS.
 The extension only applies to the filing date; it’s not an extension of the time to pay.
 So, when you file for an extension, you should estimate and pay the amount of tax you think you will owe to minimize late payment penalties.

 To avoid the problem in the future, keep timely and accurate records of your business income and expenses.
-An easy way to do that is to use ZenBusiness Money to handle invoicing and track income and expenses.
+An easy way to do that is to use ZenBusiness Money Pro to handle invoicing and track income and expenses.

 Depending on your situation, contacting the IRS may be a smart first step.
 A revenue officer can explain things to you, and even provide advice on how to proceed.
+If you can’t pay the full amount right now, you may be able to work out a payment plan to settle your debt over time.
+Additionally, you can visit the IRS website to check the status of your notices and find additional resources for resolving issues.

 A word of caution: watch out for scammers posing as the IRS.
-The IRS usually makes initial contact about tax problems by sending a letter through the U.S. Postal Office.
+The IRS usually makes initial contact about tax problems by sending a letter through the U.S. Postal Service.
 The IRS doesn’t send emails or make phone calls asking for credit card information, or special forms of payment such as gift cards.

 Nobody wants problems with the IRS.
 However, problems do arise sometimes.
 When they do happen, talk to your accountant and take care of the problems as quickly as possible.

-Disclaimer: The content on this page is for informational purposes only, and does not constitute legal, tax, or accounting advice.
+Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

 Tax Information and Resources